-Evidence-based practice (EBP) is "...the integration of best research evidence with clinical expertise and patient values".
+Evidence-based practice (EBP) was first defined as "...the integration of best research evidence with clinical expertise and patient values".
 Sackett, David L. BMJ 1996;312:71-72

 Image taken from : Curtin University Evidence Based Health Sciences page